lydiazyang/Picasso/README.md

 ## Code Base History

 This code base originated as a project in a course at Duke University.
 The professors realized that the code could be designed better and refactored.
 This code base has some code leftover from the original version.

+## Extensions

+Generating Random Expressions

+- To generate a random expression utilizing a combination of the functions and operators that have been implemented, simply click the random button in the Graphical User Interface in the top button panel.
+Continue generating new and fun images by clicking as many times as you want (Some look more fun than others).